 What to ask: Ask to see some customer references before deciding on a TMS.
 If the TMS provider cannot show you any customer case studies or videos, that should be a red flag.
 Check out technology review sites like Capterra and Gartner Peer Insights for unbiased reviews from real customers.

 A TMS is a tool that any size company can use to improve the efficiency of their shipping processes.
 TMSs like Kuebix TMS help companies capitalize on supply chain opportunities through visibility, control and the use of predictive analytics.
+Kuebix TMS allows all supply chain stakeholders to collaborate on a single platform.
+Actionable analytics and detailed tracking information help to improve customer service.
 And since Kuebix is built on the latest cloud technology, it can be implemented quickly so that any company can begin seeing rapid ROI.